Beautiful scenery, friendly people and great job opportunities — North Dakota has it all.

 8. Get Smart on the Prairie

 Despite its small population size, North Dakota offers quality higher education.
 In fact, it’s No. 6 in the country for higher education, according to Best States.
-North Dakota State University and the University of North Dakota both offer great programs in agriculture, and the University of North Dakota boasts a highly-praised program in rural medicine.
+North Dakota State University in Fargo and the University of North Dakota in Grand Forks both offer great programs in agriculture, and the University of North Dakota boasts a highly-praised program in rural medicine.